scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 [SI-2712][link-si2712] is fixed in Lightbend Scala 2.12.1 and [Typelevel Scala][link-typelevel-scala] 2.11.8.
-The fix allows calls to `traverse` and `sequence` to compile in a much wider set of situations, although tools like `Unapply` are still necessary in certain situations.
+The fix allows calls to `traverse` and `sequence` to compile in a much wider set of cases, although tools like `Unapply` are still necessary in certain situations.

 The SI-2712 fix can be backported to Scala 2.11 and 2.10